kskshaf/assrender/README.md

 # AssRender-Vapoursynth

 AssRender-Vapoursynth is a Vapoursynth api3 plugin that renders ASS / SSA and SRT (without the HTML-like markup) subtitles, based on the source of pinterf’s fork.
 It uses libass to render the subtitles, which makes it the fastest, lower memory usage and most correct ASS renderer for Vapoursynth.
+Now (version >= 0.37.1) it also provides csri interface, you can use it with some support softwares, such as Aegisub.

 This also means that it is much more picky about script syntax than VSFilter and friends, so keep that in mind before blaming the filter.
 Yes, people have reported a lot of errors that were actually the script author’s fault.

-## Usage
+## Vapoursynth Usage

 Supported video formats:
   - 8-, 10-, 12-, 14- and 16-bit integer